markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

 Versions before 0.2.0 supported only a single rule format in the `KiVar.Rule` component field.
 From version 0.2.0 on, multiple rule (now called _Choice Expression_) formats are supported, which can be specified in different component fields.

 This change is fully backwards-compatible.
 There is no need to adapt legacy rule strings.

+##### Double-Quote Characters Support

+Severity: **Not critical** (backwards-compatible).

+Prior to version 0.2.0 only `'` (single-quote) characters were supported for the purpose of quoting verbatim strings.

+Starting with version 0.2.0, `"` (double-quote) characters are also supported for quoting.
+Single- and double-quote strings can be nested, e.g. the string `"hello 'world'"` would result in `hello 'world'`.

+This change is fully backwards-compatible.
+There is no need to adapt legacy rule strings.